cloudposse/geodesic/README.md

 > *definition:* relating to or denoting the shortest possible line between two points on a sphere or other curved surface.

-The Geodesic is the ultimate cloud platform mashup toolbox.
-We've bundled together all the tools you need to get you up and running quickly with a world-class infrastructure backed by [AWS](https://aws.amazon.com/) and powered by [kubernetes](https://kubernetes.io/).
+The Geodesic is the ultimate cloud platform toolbox.
+It's a mashup of all the tools you need to get you up and running quickly with a framework for building a world-class infrastructure backed by [AWS](https://aws.amazon.com/) and powered by [kubernetes](https://kubernetes.io/).

 How do you get started?
 It's easy.
 We've bundled all the tools into a single [Docker](http://docker.com/) container, so you can kick the tires and see what it is all about.